BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_Morning.md

 During the afternoon session you will learn how to identify and remove the signal of recombination from your sample.

 A tutorial that takes the analysis on the _Renibacterium_ isolates a few steps further can be found [here](https://github.com/BacterialCommunitiesAndPopulation/Thursday19thMay/blob/master/Optional_RSdataset.md).
 It uses some of the software you will be applying this afternoon.
-The section below is _optional_ for those of you that would like to try it in your own time.
+This section is _optional_ for those of you that would like to try it in your own time.